What is Accounts Receivable Management?

 Simply put, accounts receivable (AR) is the money that customers owe your business for products or services provided on credit.

-This could include things like a purchase order from a customer who has yet to pay their invoice or an open payment term from another company that hasn’t sent in their bill yet.
+This could include things like a purchase order from customers with unpaid invoices or an open payment term from another company that hasn't sent in their bill yet.

 And while many businesses choose not to use these financing options because they think it’s too risky, there are also those who feel like taking on a little more risk is worth paying off their bills sooner rather than later.